mgechev/blog.mgechev.com/content/post/2025-04-19-llm-first-framework.md

 All the three approaches have their trade-offs.
 I can definitely see a future in which an entire product will be based on a LLM-first framework and will provide a component model, together with integrations with other platforms.

-In the short-term, I bet tools will primarily use the first approach and fallback to the third one in case of highly personalized user interface.
+In the short-term, I see how tools will primarily use the first approach and fallback to the third one in case of highly personalized user interface.